Skip to content

 Guide to Applying for a Second U.S. Passport

 Due to the inability to submit your current physical passport with the application, you must apply in person using Form DS-11.
-You must attend your appointment at a Passport Acceptance Facility (such as a post office) or a Passport Agency.Required Documentation and Steps
+You must attend your appointment at a Passport Acceptance Facility (such as a post office) or a Passport Agency (see locations here).

 1. Form DS-11: Complete the application form.